TITAN-FZJ/TITAN/doc/output_files.rst

     .. tab:: :guilabel:`parameter.in`

         In this file, all the parameters read from the :guilabel:`input` :ref:`file <input>` are dumped.
-        It can be used to check if all the parameters were correctly read, as well as a simpler and smaller way to store information on a run (since the :guilabel:`input` file may have more text, commented variables, etc.)
+        It can be used to check if all the parameters were correctly read.
+        It is also a simpler and smaller way to store information of a given run (since the :guilabel:`input` file may have more text, commented variables, etc.)

     .. tab:: :guilabel:`Atoms`